Ukraine Says Downed 14 Out Of 19 Russian Cruise Missiles Overnight - UrduPoint

 Ukraine Says Downed 14 Out Of 19 Russian Cruise Missiles Overnight

-Kyiv, (APP - UrduPoint / Pakistan Point News - 8th Dec, 2023) Kyiv said Friday that Russia had launched more than a dozen cruise missiles at Ukraine overnight in Moscow's latest aerial barrage in nearly two years of war.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 8th Dec, 2023) Kyiv said Friday that Russia had launched more than a dozen cruise missiles at Ukraine overnight in Moscow's latest aerial barrage that left two dead and several wounded.

 Officials in Kyiv say Russian forces stockpiled drones and missiles for attacks on Ukraine's struggling energy grid over winter.

 "Nineteen cruise missiles X101/X555 were launched.
-And we have not a bad result from our air defenses -- 14 destroyed cruise missiles," Yuriy Ignat, a spokesperson for Ukraine's air force, told state media.
+And we have not a bad result from our air defences -- 14 destroyed cruise missiles," Yuriy Ignat, a spokesperson for Ukraine's air force, told state media.

 He said the missiles were downed over the Kyiv and Dnipropetrovsk regions and that they were targeting civilian infrastructure.